Senior Curriculum Developer

 Click START FREE and wait for your confirmation email to arrive.

 You'll now be asked to set up your cluster.
+You can either go with the selected options, or click on Explore other cluster types and pricing.

 The free usage credit you get for signing up should be plenty for today and allow you to come back and play around later.
-However, if you're wondering how much it'll cost, you can see the prices listed below.
+However, if you're wondering how much it'll cost, you can see the prices listed.
 Since what we need is pretty basic, let’s choose the Basic cluster and begin configuration.

 One note before we get started: once we're done going through this first example, don't forget to come back and stop and delete any resources that you may have created to avoid exhausting your free usage.
 Then after the class, come back, play, mess around a little bit and have fun.
 The free credit plus the credit from this class should offer you quite a bit of time to test and get a feel for what Confluent Cloud has to offer.